cloud-66-internal/help.cloud66.com/_includes/references/toolbelt/databases.md

 #### Warning
 <div class="notice notice-danger">
-<p>This action could result in application downtime, it is advisable to choose a non-busy time to perform this action, and to place your stack in maintenance mode.</p>
+<p>This action could result in application downtime, it is advisable to choose a non-busy time to perform this action, and to place your application in maintenance mode.</p>
 </div>

 The existing master and other slaves will need to be removed after this process as after this the new configuration will have only a single database.
 You will be able to configure replication from this again after that point.